Personal Website: https://eeglgeochemistry.co

 economic geology geobiology geochemistry mineralogy sedimentology

-I am a biogeochemist whose work focuses on environmental aspects of economic geology and on naturally occurring chemical sediments.
+I am a mineralogist and biogeochemist whose work focuses on environmental aspects of economic geology and on naturally occurring chemical sediments.

 2016–2017 Senior Lecturer (=Associate Professor), Monash University, Clayton, VIC, Australia